 Representative Dose Schedule and Combination for the Approved Indication of Remission Induction in Pediatric Acute Lymphocytic Leukemia

-Daunorubicin hydrochloride 25 mg/m2 IV on day 1 every week, vincristine 1.5 mg/m2 IV on day 1 every week, prednisone 40 mg/m2 PO daily.
-Generally, a complete remission will be obtained within four such courses of therapy; however, if after four courses the patient is in partial remission, an additional one or, if necessary, two courses may be given in an effort to obtain a complete remission.
+Cerubidine 25 mg/m2 IV on day 1 every week, vincristine 1.5 mg/m2 IV on day 1 every week, prednisone 40 mg/m2 PO daily.
+Generally, a complete remission will be obtained within four such courses of therapy; however; if after four courses the patient is in partial remission, an additional one or, if necessary, two courses may be given in an effort to obtain a complete remission.

-In children less than 2 years of age or below 0.5 m2 body surface area, it has been recommended that the Daunorubicin hydrochloride dosage calculation should be based on weight (1 mg/kg) instead of body surface area.
+In children less than 2 years of age or below 0.5 m2 body surface area, it has been recommended that the Cerubidine dosage calculation should be based on weight (1 mg/kg) instead of body surface area.

 Representative Dose Schedules and Combination for the Approved Indication of Remission Induction in Adult Acute Lymphocytic Leukemia

-The sterile 4 mL vial contents provide 20 mg of Daunorubicin with 5 mg of Daunorubicin per mL.
-The desired dose is withdrawn into a syringe containing 10 mL to 15 mL of 0.9% sodium chloride injection, USP and then injected into the tubing or sidearm in a rapidly flowing IV infusion of 5% dextrose injection, USP or 0.9% sodium chloride injection, USP.
-Daunorubicin hydrochloride should not be administered mixed with other drugs or heparin.
+The contents of a vial should be reconstituted with 4 mL of Sterile Water for Injection and agitated gently until the material has completely dissolved.
+The sterile vial contents provide 20 mg of Daunorubicin with 5 mg of Daunorubicin per mL.
+The desired dose is withdrawn into a syringe containing 10 mL to 15 mL of 0.9% Sodium Chloride Injection, USP and then injected into the tubing or sidearm in a rapidly flowing IV infusion of 5% Dextrose Injection, USP or 0.9% Sodium Chloride Injection, USP.
+Cerubidine should not be administered mixed with other drugs or heparin.